Hey fellow musicians… Ron Greene here,

 There are a lot of decent basic music theory books, tapes etc. on the market these days, and many of them provide good technical content.
 However, most of the information in them seems to lack specific details that otherwise, really never get you to the point of playing your instrument.

-For example, music theory publications do a good job of explaining Key Signatures and the history of music, yet, these subjects might not interest you as much as getting your instrument out and actually getting down to the matter at hand… playing it!
+For example, this free music theory publication does a good job of explaining Key Signatures and the history of music, yet, this subject might not interest you as much as getting your instrument out and actually getting down to the matter at hand… playing it!

 I’ve been playing musical instruments since 1963.
 Around 1987 I discovered something very interesting… a large ‘gap’ in music theory lessons and instructional programs.
 I could not locate any products on the market that would support my ability to grow with my instruments in an easy format.

-So… what did I do?… I spent the late 80’s mind-storming ways to come up with an idea that would assist existing and beginning musicians with the ability to quickly and easily expand on ones musical skills, while making music theory fun at the same time.
+So… what did I do?… I spent the late 80’s mind-storming ways to come up with an idea that would assist existing and beginning musicians with the ability to quickly and easily expand on their musical skills while making music theory fun at the same time.

 Prototype after prototype emerged.
 For three years straight my basement looked like something from Frankenstein meets Thomas Edison.
 Always looking for better ways to understand and apply musical insights.
 Then, in 1991 I finally hit on the idea of the Music Dials.
 After years of experimentation the inspirational flash I was searching for streaked across my brain in an instant.
-All of my prototypes came together in that moment.
-The thought of having “all” references to music theory… like: chord structures, melodic notes, scales, all-in-one hand held device (dial) was born!
+All of my prototypes came together at that moment.
+The thought of having “all” references to music theory… like; chord structures, melodic notes, scales, all-in-one handheld device (dial) was born!
 Hence the Music Dial.

-Recently, an associate of mine recorded me talking about how the Music Dial relates (among other musical techniques) to basic music theory.
-If your interested, give it a listen… it’s only 4 minutes in length.
+Recently, an associate of mine videoed me talking about how the Music Dial as they relate (among other musical techniques) to basic music theory.
+If you are interested, give it a look see… it’s only 4 minutes in length.

 What I’ve tried to deliver in the development and construction of the Music Dials, is the ability to provide you with a means to show you the forms, (scale and chord positions) on your fret-board for string instruments – and keyboard locations for piano players, visually, right in front of you.

 You’ll immediately notice a difference in how you learn music theory using the Music Dials.
 It’s what I call “implied” or “applied” music theory.
-Meaning, while you play your instrument you are consciously and sub- consciously learning insightful basic music theory information, naturally.
-And indeed, your having the enjoyment of playing your instrument at the same time.
+Meaning, while you play your instrument you are consciously and sub-consciously learning insightful basic music theory information, naturally.
+And indeed, you’re having the enjoyment of playing your instrument at the same time.